DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 ## Further Details on De-Id Routines

-The de-identification described here covers the procedures used on s3://midb-hbcd-main-pr/assembly\_bids, which is ‘raw BIDS’ and uses DCCID’s as subject labels.
+The de-identification described here covers the procedures used on s3://midb-hbcd-main-pr/assembly_bids, which is ‘raw BIDS’ and uses DCCIDs as subject labels.
 During de-identification the following features are removed:

 * PSCIDs
 * DCCIDs